Dr. Aubrey Lavizzo, DVM, Practice Owner

 Dr. Courtney Turner, DVM

 Dr. Turner is a native Texan.
 She attended the University of Texas at Austin for her Bachelor’s degree and went on to graduate from the Texas A&M College of Veterinary Medicine.
 Dr. Turner began her veterinary career in equine medicine, but soon realized that small animal medicine was her true calling.
 Her areas of interest include internal medicine, orthopedics, and dermatology.
 Dr. Turner is a member of the AVMA, CVMA, and TVMA.
-In her free time she enjoys running, riding her horse, and hiking with her dogs, Crash, Lobo, and Blue.
-She is the proud aunt to six nieces and nephew, who think being an “animal doctor” is pretty neat.
-Dr. Turner is excited to be joining the team at The Center for Animal Wellness and looks forward to serving you and your pets.
+In her free time she enjoys running, riding her horse, and hiking with her dogs, Crash and Blue.
+She is the proud aunt to eight nieces and nephew, who think being an “animal doctor” is pretty neat.
+Dr. Turner looks forward to serving you and your pets.

 Dr. Carolyn Karrh, DVM